After the Latest Breach, LastPass Users Need to Look for a New Password Manager

 With that in mind, here's what you need to do right now if you're a LastPass subscriber:

 1. Find a new password manager.
-Given LastPass's history with security incidents and considering the severity of this latest breach, now is a better time than ever to seek an alternative.
+Given LastPass' history with security incidents and considering the severity of this latest breach, now's a better time than ever to seek an alternative.

 2. Change your most important site-level passwords immediately.
 This includes passwords for anything like online banking, financial records, internal company logins and medical information.
 Make sure these new passwords are strong and unique.